rallep71/dinox/MUC_IMPROVEMENT_PLAN.md

 **Goal:** Provide clear feedback in the chat when administrative actions occur.

 1.  **Status Codes**:
-    *   ✓ Ensure `MucManager` emits signals for specific status codes (e.g., 301 for Ban, 307 for Kick, 321 for Affiliation Change).
+    *   [OK] Ensure `MucManager` emits signals for specific status codes (e.g., 301 for Ban, 307 for Kick, 321 for Affiliation Change).
 2.  **Chat View**:
-    *   ✓ Catch these signals and insert "System Messages" into the chat stream.
+    *   [OK] Catch these signals and insert "System Messages" into the chat stream.
-    *   ✓ Example: "User X has been banned by Admin Y: [Reason]".
+    *   [OK] Example: "User X has been banned by Admin Y: [Reason]".

 ---